-This situation is a result of very slow drifting of each inferior conjunction point westward around the Sun with a single cycle (Borgia, 2006), because the 13 to 8 resonance of these 2 planets are not strictly precise.
-A good example is a period between 2004 and 2012 transits, where the time interval was 7,997, not 8 years (Borgia, 2006).
-Over the thousands of years, the passage points drift far away from the node, which leads to one-node transit instead pair of transits.
-For descending nodes, this situation occurred till year AD 60 and will back again in AD3956.
-Another issue is the parallax, causing slightly different track appearance and length of the transit phenomenon (Pic.
+This situation is a result of the very slow drifting of each inferior conjunction point westward around the Sun with a single cycle (Borgia, 2006), because the 13 to 8 resonance of these 2 planets is not strictly precise.
+A good example is the period between 2004 and 2012 transits, where the time interval was 7,997, not 8 years (Borgia, 2006).
+Over thousands of years, the passage points drift far away from the node, which leads to one-node transit instead pair of transits.
+For descending nodes, this situation occurred till the year AD 60 and will be back again in AD3956.
+Another issue is the parallax, causing a slightly different track appearance and length of the transit phenomenon (Pic.
 4).

-The last thing, which should drag our attention in terms of Venus inferior conjunction is the direction of transit itself.
-Because Venus orbits around the Sun quicker than Earth it will always happen from eastern to the western edge of the sun, unlike solar eclipses, where Moon proceeds another way round.
+The last thing, which should draw our attention in terms of Venus’s inferior conjunction is the direction of transit itself.
+Because Venus orbits around the Sun quicker than Earth it will always happen from the eastern to the western edge of the sun, unlike solar eclipses, where Moon proceeds another way round.

 Using some basic Astro software I could check the position of Venus for an exact range of dates, as it was shown for transit phenomena.
-I found, that there is another giant Venus cycle above the 243 years one, commonly known.
-The matter applies not only to the nodes itself, but a whole orbit of Venus inclination to the orbit of our planet.
-Following the pattern of Venus orbit, appropriate to the current year – 2020, which was presented and described here, we must assume a different position of Venus in the sky (Pic.
+I found, that there is another giant Venus cycle above the 243-year one, commonly known.
+The matter applies not only to the nodes themselves but a whole orbit of Venus’s inclination to the orbit of our planet.
+Following the pattern of Venus’s orbit, appropriate to the current year – 2020, which was presented and described here, we must assume a different position of Venus in the sky (Pic.
 5).

 The basic angular difference is around 22′ when Venus crosses the node.
 In case, when the planet is close to the maximum inclination, this difference is much smaller and usually confined to a few arcminutes.
 It’s still enough to see how Venus’s track is “crossing” the Pleiades in the span of tens of years.